COVID-19 Questions and Answers for Complex Vascular Anomalies Families

 - Wash hands often (with soap and water for 20 seconds) especially after you have been in a public place if not feasible use hand sanitizer (at least 60% alcohol) to disinfect your hands.

 - Avoid being in proximity to anyone not using personal protective gear (masks).

 - Speak to your health care provider about individualized risks and recommendations regarding return to school/work/daycare for your child and yourself.

 2. In most cases, COVID-19 produces a mild respiratory infection, but in a minority of cases, the disease can be more severe and require hospitalization or even ICU care.
 Asymptomatic persons can carry this virus and cause infection thus social distancing is essential.
 The Vascular Anomaly Community endorses the recommendations of the Centers for Disease Control and Prevention (CDC), which are updated regularly and can be accessed here.

 3. SECURE-VA Registry – this is a voluntary secure reporting system designed to capture important information about pediatric and adult COVID-19 cases occurring worldwide in patients with Vascular Anomalies.
 Providers caring for these patients can report their cases to the Registry.
 The goal is to better understand the outcomes of COVID-19 cases in this population of patients.
 The registry can be accessed at https://www.research.chop.edu/secure-va

 RECOMMENDATIONS FOR THE GENERAL PUBLIC

-In general, the measures to prevent transmission of COVID-19 are similar to other respiratory illnesses such as the flu.
-Complicated vascular anomaly patients should maintain the same degree of vigilance about infection control as they do in the typical flu season.
+In general, the measures to prevent transmission of COVID-19 are similar to other respiratory illnesses such as the flu but there are some differences that we are learning each day.
+Complicated vascular anomaly patients should maintain the same degree of vigilance about infection control as they do in the typical flu season plus those noted below.
 The most important recommendations to prevent transmission of COVID-19 are:

 • Avoid crowds, large group gatherings, or close contact with sick people.